iljapanic/mdef/src/reflections/week-02/index.md

 8. Reiterate steps 6-7 ten times.
 9. Develop advanced AI that will optimise the growth of the mushrooms and embed it in the kit.
 10. Distribute the kit to every family in the world.
+11. Connect the global mycelium network with our internet network.
+12. Enable real-time exchange of information between all the kits .